ShabnamHaque/distributed-task-queue/README.md

 ### How It Works

 Task Enqueue:
 Tasks are pushed to the Redis queue.
+Lpop and Rpush are used for redis lists

 Example:
 ```